grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 Should the `Recipient` be a class or an interface?

-If we assume that Recipient is a class, we can get the composability we want by deriving another class from it and implementing abstract methods or overriding virtual ones.
-However, depending on a class as a base for composability has the following disadvantages:
+If we assume that `Recipient` is a class, we can get the composability we want by deriving another class from it and implementing abstract methods or overriding virtual ones.
+However, depending on a class as a base type for a recipient has the following disadvantages:

-TODO below

-1. The class may have some real dependencies.
-For example, if `Recipient` class depends on WCF stack, then everywhere we take our Sender to compose it with different recipients, we must also take our `Recipient` and its WCF dependency.
+1. The recipient class may have some real dependencies.
+For example, if `Recipient` class depends on Windows Communication Foundation stack, then all classes depending directly on `Recipient` will indirectly depend on WCF, including our `Sender`.
+TODO bypass the WCF logic.
-2. We force each recipient class we want to compose our sender with to invoke a constructor from superclass, which, depending on the complexity of the superclass, may be smaller or bigger trouble.
+2. Each class deriving from `Recipient` must invoke `Recipient`'s constructor, which, depending on the complexity of the superclass, may be smaller or bigger trouble, depending on what kind of parameters the constructor accepts and what it does.
-3. In languages like C\#, when only single inheritance exists all the classes that want to be composed with our `Sender`, we waste the only inheritance slot, further constraining the inheriting classes.
+3. In languages like C\#, where only single inheritance exists, by deriving from `Recipient` class, we use up the only inheritance slot, further constraining our design.
 4. We must take care to make all methods of `Recipient` superclass virtual to enable overriding by subclasses. otherwise, we won't have full composability.
+This is something we have by default in Java, but not in C\#.

+TODO

 As you see, there are some difficulties using classes as "slots for composability", even if composition is possible this way.
-Thus, interfaces are far better, just because they are easier to use for this purpose.
+Interfaces are far better, just because they do not have the above disadvantages.

 It is decided then, If a sender wants to be composable with recipient, it has to accept a reference to recipient in form of interface reference.
 We can say that, by being lightweight and implementationless, **interfaces can be treated as "slots" for plugging in different objects**.